eharshit/SEM7/README.md

 ## Part B – Case Studies

 ### Case Study 1: Smart Campus Security System
+**Scenario:** A university wants to upgrade its security system using AI-powered facial recognition to monitor entry points, detect unauthorized visitors, and ensure student safety.

 **1. Describe how AWS Rekognition can be used to design this smart security system.**
 *   Rekognition can automate entry management.
 By using **Face Comparison**, the system can match faces at the turnstile against a database of registered student IDs stored in a "Rekognition Collection".